mohmyo/Number-Theory/README.md

 I did that at my senior year at college as an assignment for this subject and got the full mark for it.

-This was intended  to be helpful and to actually learn from it so it prints out every single step the algorithm took and made, it's not about just getting answers but also to understand and learn from it.
+This was intended  to be helpful and to actually learn from it so it prints out every single step the algorithm took and made, it's not about just getting answers but also to understand and trace steps.

 Content of this repo.